 3. HMTB 117 - the Torpedo and the Zeppelin

-In December 1915 the Lightoller family welcomed another addition to the family - with the birth of Claire.
+On the 14th of September, 1915 the Lightoller family welcomed another addition to the family - with the birth of Claire Doreen.
 Also in late 1915, Lightoller was given his own command of a torpedo boat the HMTB 117 which was part of the Nore Defence Flotilla and he was by accounts a popular captain.

 On July 31, 1916, he had an encounter with the German Zeppelin L31 and they were engaged in a prolonged night battle.
 He ambushed the ship at the mouth of the Thames Estuary, possibly stopping the airship from bombing London.
 With the Zeppelin right overhead, they fired at it with their Hotchkiss guns.
 Three shots hit the Zeppelin, but unbelievably the airship was not punctured.
 The Zeppelin responded with a steady stream of bombs that came pouring down, exploding in the water but fortunately not hitting the 117.
 With that, the zeppelin headed away, and the confrontation ended.
 With the airship’s payload expelled, London would be spared a potential bombing.
 The men of the 117 had no way of knowing it, but this particular zeppelin was the L31 under the command of Heinrich Mathy, recognized as Germany’s foremost zeppelin commanders.
 The ship itself was one of the largest and newest in this enemy’s fleet.
 The battle ultimately ended with Lightoller receiving the Distinguished Service Cross for his efforts, on the 23rd of May 1917.(61.)